Doomsday (DC Comics): Powers and abilities

 Doomsday was developed in one of the harshest habitats in all of existence: prehistoric Krypton.
 Through cloning technology, the infant continually returned to life and evolved, becoming resistant or immune to whatever killed him before, ultimately permanently acquiring the capability to regenerate and evolve without technology.
 After the Radiant killed him the first time they fought, Doomsday grew immune to the Radiant's energy-projection and even managed to withstand Darkseid's full Omega-Effect.
 The amount of damage dealt to Doomsday determined the length of time it took for him to fully recover.
 During his outwardly undamaged death at Superman's hands, he only needed some days to recover, but when Imperiex reduced him to a skeleton, it took months.
 His entombment in a Calatonian burial suit and metal vault lasted hundreds of millennia.
 After being killed by the Radiant and subsequently undergoing the impact of the casket on Earth, his body was sealed underground in total darkness, depriving him of solar energy and greatly slowing his resurrection.

-Doomsday had a highly accelerated healing factor that allowed him to quickly regenerate from most damage.
-When his side was cut by Superman with a plasma sword, it closed within moments.
-As a result of his engineering, Doomsday did not need to eat, drink, breathe, or sleep, and his body was almost solid mass with no internal organs, the masses of bone like material covering his body likely acting as some form of exoskeleton.
+Doomsday possesses immense strength and durability, surpassing that of Superman.
+As a result of his engineering, Doomsday does not need to eat, drink, breathe, or sleep to survive.
+His body is almost solid mass with no internal organs, with the masses of bone-like material covering his body acting as protection and as weapons.